• Skip to primary navigation

 This recipe for Italian braised pork ribs with pasta comes from Emilia- Romagna.
 However, there are very similar recipes in other parts of the country.
 In Tuscany, they use pork ribs called ‘rosticciana’.
 These have been grilled first.

 In Calabria as well as Campania, you are more likely to find basil, garlic and/or peperoncino in the sauce rather than onions, celery and carrots.
 I also added peperoncino to satisfy my Sicilian hubby’s love for a bit of spice.
 But, it’s optional.
-Some people add pancetta or sausages as well.
+Some people add pancetta or sausages to their braised pork ribs as well.

 The pasta.